gigsbyips/socialpost-fast-api/readme.md

 ## Maintainer
 This repo is maintained by `Inderpal Singh` and the project was created to get faimilat with FastAPIs.
 Feel free to fork and make changes in your repo.
-This is based on a free tutorial series by Sanjeev T.
+This is based on a free tutorial series by `Sanjeev T`.